Backwards theory supports modelling via invariant manifolds for non-autonomous dynamical systems: Abstract

 \section{Abstract}

-This article establishes the foundation for a new theory of invariant\slash integral manifolds for non-autonomous dynamical systems.
-Current rigorous support for dimensional reduction modelling of slow-fast systems is limited by the rare events in stochastic systems that may cause escape, and limited in many applications by the unbounded nature of \pde\ operators.
-To circumvent such limitations, we initiate developing a backward theory of invariant\slash integral manifolds that complements extant forward theory.
+In the area of invariant\slash integral manifolds for non-autonomous dynamical systems, this article establishes the foundation for a theory that complements extant theory.
+Current rigorous support for dimensional reduction modelling of slow-fast systems is limited by rare events in stochastic systems that may cause escape, and limited in many applications by restrictions on the nature of \pde\ operators.
+To circumvent such limitations, we initiate developing a backward theory of invariant\slash integral manifolds that complements extant theory.
 Here, for deterministic non-autonomous \ode\ systems, we construct a conjugacy with a normal form system to establish the existence, emergence and exact construction of center manifolds in a finite domain for systems `arbitrarily close' to that specified.
 A benefit is that the constructed invariant manifolds are known to be exact for systems `close' to the one specified, and hence the only error is in determining how close over the domain of interest for any specific application.
 Built on the base developed here, planned future research should develop a theory for stochastic and/or \pde\ systems that is useful in a wide range of modelling applications.